 Editor’s note: above is aligned with MMS.
 In addition from S4-231213:

-[It is recommended to support a common JPEG format, likely SOF0 and SOF2.
+[It is recommended to support a common JPEG format, likely SOF0 and SOF2 (done).

-It is recommended to recommend MIAF Basic Profile.
+It is recommended to recommend MIAF Basic Profile (added).
+HEVC Basic Profile or AVC Basic Profile is TBD

 Additional HEIC profiles should be study as part for FS_HEVC_Profiles.]